The affordability of a Tallulah Falls School school education should not deter families from enrolling a talented, motivated student.

-Tallulah Falls School awards more than $3 million dollars in need-based financial aid to 70 percent of our student body.
-We also award merit scholarships students annually based on their incoming grade point averages.
-The merit awards range from $500 to $1,000.
+We are committed to making a quality, college-preparatory education financially viable.
+Annually, Tallulah Falls School awards more than $4 million in need-based financial aid to 75 percent of our students.
+We also award merit scholarships annually based on grade point averages.
+Decisions about admissions and financial aid are made independently.

 Policies and Procedures